four-three/KMM_prototyp/README.md

-# KMM Prototyp
+# KMM Prototype

-Dieses Projekt dient als Prototyp für die Erforschung des Kotlin Multiplatform Mobile (KMM) Frameworks und Compose Multiplattform.

-## Über das Projekt

-Dieses Projekt wurde als Teil meines Masterprojekts an der Fachhochschule Erfurt erstellt.
-Ziel war es, einige grundlegende Funktionen von KMM und Compose Multiplatform exemplarisch umzusetzen und zu evaluieren.

-Folgende Funktionen sind im Prototyp enthalten:
+This project serves as a prototype for exploring the Kotlin Multiplatform Mobile (KMM) framework and Compose Multiplatform.

+## About the Project

+This project was created as part of my master's project at the University of Applied Sciences Erfurt.
+The goal was to implement and evaluate some basic functionalities of KMM and Compose Multiplatform exemplarily.

+The prototype includes the following functionalities:

-- Shared Kotlin Code für Android und iOS
+- Shared Kotlin code for Android and iOS
-- SQLite Datenbank mit SQLDelight
+- SQLite database with SQLDelight
-- Ktor für Netzwerkanfragen
+- Ktor for network requests
-- Compose UI für Android
+- Compose UI for Android
-- SwiftUI für iOS
+- SwiftUI for iOS

 ## Getting Started

-Folgende Schritte sind notwendig, um das Projekt lokal auszuführen:

-1. Repository klonen
+The following steps are necessary to run the project locally:

+1. Clone the repository
-2. Android Studio öffnen und das Projekt importieren
+2. Open Android Studio and import the project
-3. Abhängigkeiten mit Gradle synchronisieren
+3. Synchronize dependencies with Gradle
-4. Android App starten
+4. Start the Android app
-5. iOS App in Xcode öffnen und starten
+5. Open and start the iOS app in Xcode

-## Architektur
+## Architecture

-Das Projekt nutzt folgende Architektur:
+The project utilizes the following architecture:

-- Shared Kotlin Code in `shared/src`
+- Shared Kotlin code in `shared/src`
-- Plattformspezifischer Code unter `androidApp` und `iosApp`
+- Platform-specific code under `androidApp` and `iosApp`
-- Dependency Injection mit Koin
+- Dependency injection with Koin
-- MVVM Architektur
+- MVVM architecture
-- Repository Pattern für Datenbank und Netzwerkzugriffe
+- Repository pattern for database and network access

-## Fazit
+## Conclusion

-Mit diesem Prototyp konnte ich einen ersten Einblick in KMM und Compose Multiplatform erhalten.
-Die grundlegenden Konzepte sind umgesetzt und die Apps funktionieren auf Android und iOS.
-Für ein reales Projekt gibt es jedoch noch viel Raum für Verbesserungen und Erweiterungen.
-Insgesamt bin ich aber positiv überrascht, wie produktiv man mit KMM arbeiten kann.
+With this prototype, I was able to gain an initial insight into KMM and Compose Multiplatform.
+The basic concepts have been implemented, and the apps work on Android and iOS.
+However, there is still much room for improvements and extensions for a real project.
+Overall, I am positively surprised by how productive one can be with KMM.

+Please note that certain features such as camera capturing on iOS and location saving on both devices are currently not working.
+This will need to be addressed in future updates or iterations of the project.